The Language Requirement In Spanish, Portuguese, And Catalan

 - Presenting a score of a 7, 6, or 5 on the International Baccalaureate Higher Level exam in Portuguese.

-All students new to the Spanish Language Program at Columbia are required to take the Department’s Placement Examination before registering for a course or provide proof of exemption.
+All students new to the Spanish Language Program at Columbia are required to take a departmental placement examination before registering for a course or provide proof of exemption.
 All Columbia students must take Spanish language courses (1101-3300) for a letter grade.

 Exemption from the Language Requirement in Spanish